scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 In 2011, the author saw Chris Boesch run a `programming contest
 <http://singpath.com>`_ at PyCon APAC 2011.
 The contest was entirely online,
 and users could submit their code and obtained instant feedback.
-The system was built on top of GAE.
+The system was built on top of Google App Engine.
 This made testing programming lively and enjoyable.
 The author along with the FOSSEE team have built a Django_ application to do something similar.
 The package is called Yaksh_, is Open Source, and the sources are available at http://github.com/FOSSEE/online_test.
 The initial version of Yaksh was used to administer programming quizzes for the online teacher training course based on the SDES course in late 2011.
 More than 600 simultaneous users took their tests on this interface.
 This work was presented at SciPy India 2011 [PR11]_.

 Yaksh provides a simple interface for an instructor to create a question paper with mutiple-choice questions (MCQ) as well as full-fledged programming